mighty-gerbils/gerbil/doc/reference/gerbil/runtime/MOP.md

 Binds a specializer procedure associated with a method.
-When a class is sealed or an interface instance prototype is created, the specializer is invoked with the concrete class to generate a version of the method that is specialized for the concrete class.
+When a class is sealed or an interface instance prototype is created, the specializer is invoked with the concrete class and the specialized method table to generate a version of the method that is specialized for the concrete class.

 ### seal-class!
 ```scheme